-······ Probabilities Range
+Pr obabili Range

-Workload #Queries PnewQ P dim P pointQ Max Min
+Workload #Queries PnewQ P dim $P{pointQ}$ Max Min

-A 1000 0.34 0.4 0.2 20% 1
+А 1000 0.34 0.4 0.2 20% 1

 В 1000 1.00 0.4 0.2 20% 1

-Table 7: Workload Characteristics for "Dwarfs vs Full Cubetrees" Query Experiment endpoints of ranges) are selected by using a uniform distribution.
+Table 7: Workload Characteristics for "Dwarfs vs Full Cubetrees" Query Experiment

+Since other query workloads will also be given in tables similar to Table 7, we give below a description on the notation used.
+An important thing to consider is that in query workloads to either real data, or synthetic data produced by using the uniform distribution, the values specified in the queries (either point values, or the endpoints of ranges) are selected by using a uniform distribution.
 Otherwise, we use the 80/20 Self-Similar distribution to produce these values.
 This is more suitable, since we suspect that the user will typically be more interested in querying the denser areas of the cube.